-[5] Four Exams: There will be four exams total, but only the three highest scores will be included in your course grade, and the lowest one will be dropped.
+[5] Four Exams: There will be four exams total, but only the three highest scores will be included in your final course grade, and the lowest one will be dropped.
 NONE of the four exams will be cumulative.

-Exams will take place ONLINE through Canvas (Quizzes).
-All exams will be closed book: This means you CANNOT use notes, lecture slides, books, websites, chat rooms etc., to look up answers to exam questions or discuss with anyone else.
-You can take the online exam at the classroom (You must bring your laptop) or choose to take the exam remotely.
+Exams will take place on Canvas (Quizzes tab).
+All exams will be closed book: This means you CANNOT use notes, lecture slides, books, websites, chat rooms etc., to look up answers or discuss with anyone else.

-For those who are taking the exam remotely, we will use a combination of Zoom and LockDown Browser to monitor your exams.
-These tools are chosen to address accreditation requirements and maintain academic integrity for tracking academic progress of individual students.
-LockDown Browser needs to be downloaded and installed by everyone before the exam to access the exam questions.
+You can take the exam at the classroom (You must bring your laptop) or choose to take the exam remotely.
+For those who are taking the exam remotely, we will use a combination of Zoom and LockDown Browser to monitor your activity during the exam.
+These tools are chosen to address accreditation requirements and maintain academic integrity for tracking the academic progress of individual students.
+LockDown Browser needs to be downloaded and installed to access the questions.
 This software is used to make sure that exam experience is as fair as possible for everyone by locking down your main browser.
 For more information, please refer to this link: UBC Lockdown Browser Student Guide.
-Because using Zoom with Lockdown Browser is not recommended on ONE device due to recent technical issues, you will need to use two devices, one for writing the Canvas exam with Lockdown Browser and a secondary device for Zoom that shows your face and workspace (i.e., writing the Canvas Quiz on a computer and have Zoom open on your phone, etc.).
-If you have a problem with using two devices for writing exams, email me as soon as possible to find a solution.
+Because using Zoom with Lockdown Browser is not recommended on ONE device due to recent technical issues, you will need to use two devices, one for writing the Canvas quiz with Lockdown Browser and a secondary device for Zoom that shows your face and workspace (i.e., writing the Canvas Quiz on a computer and have Zoom open on your phone, etc.).
+If you have a problem with using two devices, email me as soon as possible to find a solution.
 Please be aware that student activity captured by Canvas and Zoom during exams can be used to detect any instances of cheating.
 As the time approaches, we will provide a practice exam session so that you can install Lockdown Browser in advance and get familiar with it, before the actual exam (plus, completing the practice exam session will give you extra 2 points to your Exam 1 score!).
-I will also provide more instruction before the first exam in a live lecture session.
+I will also provide more instruction before Exam 1.

 For each exam, there will be around 30-35 questions total.
 Each exam will include (a) Multiple-choice (one correct answer), (b) Multiple-answer, (c) Multiple dropdown, and (d) Short-answer questions.
 You are expected to use the terminology introduced in this course when writing your answers.
 Only minor deviations from correct spelling will be accepted in most cases.
-Exam time will be for 60 minutes, following a 15-minute pre-exam session during which we check your IDs and you read and sign on the Integrity Pledge and double check your Lockdown Browser setting.
+Each exam will take 60 minutes, following a 15-minute prep session during which we check your IDs and you check the Lockdown Browser setting on your computer.

-Exams 1, 2, and 3 will be held during our regular class times (Exam 1: Sep 29, Thursday at 3:30-4:45 pm; Exam 2: Oct 20, Thursday at 3:30-4:45 pm; and Exam 3: Nov 17, Thursday at 3:30-4:45 pm; all in Vancouver Times).
-Exam 4 will be held during the formal final exam period, and the specific date and time will be scheduled by the University.
-It is the University policy that exams take place during the class time for midterms and during the assigned time for finals.
-Everyone is expected to log into Canvas to take the exams during this exam time: No make-up exams will be provided in any case (no exceptions!).
+Each exam will be held during our regular class times (Exam 1: Feb 2, Thursday at 3:30-4:50 pm; Exam 2: Mar 2, Thursday at 3:30-4:50 pm; Exam 3: Mar 23, Thursday at 3:30-4:50 pm; and Exam 4: Apr 13, Thursday at 3:30-4:50 pm).
+Everyone is expected to log into Canvas to take the exam during this time: No make-up exams will be provided in any case (no exceptions!).
 Please note that supplemental exams to improve your grade are not offered in any course in the Faculty of Arts.
-Cheating on exams will be taken seriously and reported to the University, as well as resulting in a score of 0 for that exam.
+Cheating will be taken seriously and reported to the University, as well as resulting in a score of 0 for that exam.